Ynng/CCC/README.md

-# Competitive Programming
+# Practises

-For syncing my progress on the Canadian Computer Contest questions and other things from DMOJ across devices.
+For syncing my progress of practises across multiple devices